demo20 of Im2mesh package

 mshFilePath = fullfile( myMeshFolder, mshFileName );

-We use function label_tetrahedrons to assign phase labels.
+We use function labelTet to assign phase labels.
+Wait until "Labeling complete!" show up.

 We got 3 variables: vert, ele, tnum